Segacnd/Segacnd/README.md

 **`Digital Craftsman (Developer/Creator)`**

-Belarusian front-end developer.
+🏢 Front-end developer from Belarus.
+🔥 I belive that Typescript save the world. <a href="https://emojipedia.org/fire/" > hello </a>
 I like to find best solutions and practice.
 Every day I try to be better than yesterday.